 - Have a business plan that you can share with the lender if you’re buying or starting a new practice

-If you’re like many dentists, you might have several hundred thousand dollars in student loans (dental school is expensive!), which may impact your ability to qualify for financing with a general business lender.
+If you’re like many dentists, you might have several hundred thousand dollars in student debt (dental school is expensive!), which may impact your ability to qualify for financing with a general business lender.
 However, lenders that have experience working with dentists understand that that’s the norm and may ignore the loan balance and focus on your payment history instead.

 Having a history of paying all your bills on time, and having enough savings to cover short-term emergencies, can go a long way toward qualifying for dental practice loans.
 With a strong track record, you may even be able to qualify for a large equipment or dental practice loan without putting any money down or paying an origination fee.

-Dental Financing Use Cases
+Dental Practice Financing Use Cases

 Knowing what you plan to use the funds for can help a lender decide whether to lend you money or not.
 Here are a few scenarios that might fit.